 Worse yet, there is ample evidence that Soviet puppet states offer refuge for international terrorists.
 They are not, as some would have us believe, holed up in some dark little inner city apartment.
 Carlos has been reported to be living a lavish life in Libya.
 Giangiacomo Feltrinelli, an Italian terrorist, was blown apart trying to attach a bomb to power lines outside of Milan.
-A police investigation revealed that he had made 22 visits to Czechoslovakia under a false and the had made 22 visits to Czechoslovakia under a false and the had made 22 visits to Czechoslovakia under a false and the had made 22 visits to Czechoslovakia under a false and the had made 22 visits to Czechoslovakia under a false and the had made 22 visits to Czechoslovakia under a false does any see the had been reported to be living a living to attach a bomb to power lines outside of Milan.
-A police investigation revealed
+A police investigation revealed that he had made 22 visits to Czechoslovakia under a false name; you can bet they knew who he was.